 In addition: Some people erroneously believe calling cell numbers is prohibited, and may react badly.
 Some people do not understand the exceptions to Do Not Call, and may react badly.
 Some people don’t differentiate B2C from B2B and may react badly.
-Some people believe it’s rude or unprofessional to call a cell phone number, and may react badly.
-Some people simply do not like receiving phone calls, and may react badly.
+Some people believe it’s rude or unprofessional to call their cell phone numbe, and may react badly.
+Some people simply do not like receiving phone calls and may react badly.
 All people are sometimes illogical, moody, unreasonable, rude, dismissive, impatient…and may react badly to your call.

 A few will.
-A few will react badly because it’s a cell phone, because their number’s on Do Not Call, because their number is unlisted, because it’s the third call they’ve gotten this week, or just because — gosh darn those humans.
-It’s been that way since I was a young sales pup, calling while walking through knee-deep snow wearing a skirt and high heels.
+A few will react badly because it’s a cell phone, because their number’s on Do Not Call, because their number is unlisted, because it’s the third call they’ve gotten this week, or just because… (Gosh darn those humans.)
+It’s been that way since I was a young sales pup, making phone calls while walking through knee-deep snow wearing a skirt and high heels.
 Uphill both ways, of course.

 What Not to Do